Nobody's Fool (1994 film): Plot

-Donald "Sully" Sullivan is a stubborn old reprobate living in the peaceful, snowy northern New York state village of North Bath.
+Donald "Sully" Sullivan is a stubborn old reprobate living in the New York State village of North Bath.
 He freelances in the construction business, usually with his dim-witted friend Rub by his side.
 He is often at odds with Carl Roebuck, a local contractor, suing him at every opportunity for unpaid wages and disability.
 Sully's one-legged lawyer Wirf is inept, and his lawsuits are repeatedly dismissed.
-As a way to irritate him, Sully openly flirts with Carl's wife Toby at every opportunity (which she enjoys).
-He is a regular at the Iron Horse Saloon, where he often has drinks and plays cards with Wirf, Carl, Rub, Jocko the town pharmacist, and Ollie Quinn, the town's Chief of Police.
+As a way to irritate him, Sully openly flirts with Carl's wife Toby (which she enjoys).
+He is a regular at the Iron Horse Saloon, where he has drinks and plays cards with Wirf, Carl, Rub, Jocko the town pharmacist, and Ollie Quinn, the town's Chief of Police.

 A running joke is the repeated theft of Carl's snowblower.
 Sully steals it to get back at Carl for his latest failed lawsuit.
-Carl steals it back, placing it in the yard at his construction business guarded by his doberman pinscher guard dog.
+Carl steals it back, placing it in the yard at his construction business guarded by his doberman pinscher dog.
 Sully, after drugging the dog, steals it a second time.
-Carl takes it back a final time, and leaves the dog, who is now skittish due to his drugging, at Sully's childhood home for him to find.
+Carl takes it back a final time and leaves the dog, who is now skittish due to his drugging, at Sully's childhood home for him to find.

-Sully is a tenant in the home of the elderly Miss Beryl, his 8th grade teacher, whose banker son Clive strongly urges her to kick him out and sell the house.
-Family complications of his own develop for Sully with a visit from Peter, his estranged son who is a jobless professor at odds with his wife.
+Sully is a tenant in the home of the elderly Miss Beryl, his 8th grade teacher, whose banker son Clive Jr. urges her to kick him out and sell the house.
+Family complications develop for Sully with a visit from Peter, his estranged son who is a jobless professor at odds with his wife.
 While he and Sully reconstruct their relationship, Sully begins a new one with his young grandson, Will.
 Peter's sudden everyday presence does not sit well with Rub, who quits working with Sully.
-Meanwhile, Clive is on the verge of a lucrative deal to build an amusement park in North Bath.
-However, the deal unexpectedly falls through when the promoter turns out to be a con man, and Clive quietly skips town in shame since he used his bank's resources to help finance the amusement park.
+Meanwhile, Clive Jr. is on the verge of a lucrative deal to build an amusement park in North Bath.
+However, the deal falls through when the promoter turns out to be a con man, and Clive Jr. skips town in shame since he used his bank's resources to help finance the amusement park.

-After being jailed for punching a police officer who has been hassling him, Sully's luck seems to be all bad.
-His regular horse racing trifecta wins, but because he had been jailed, he had missed making the bet.
-But his son and grandson start to warm up to him, and he rebuilds his relationship with Rub.
-Then Toby leaves Carl, mostly due to his constant womanizing, and invites Sully to run away with her to Hawaii.
-Sully accepts, then realizes he cannot leave his grandson and politely declines.
+Sully is jailed for punching a police officer who has been hassling him, Sully has bad luck.
+His regular horse racing trifecta wins, but because he was in jail, he missed making the bet.
+But his son and grandson warm up to him, and he rebuilds his relationship with Rub.
+Then Toby leaves Carl, mostly due to his womanizing, and invites Sully to run away with her to Hawaii.
+Sully accepts, then realizes he cannot leave his grandson and declines.
 Miss Beryl, as a gift, pays the back taxes on Sully's long-abandoned family home.
 His son gives him a winning ticket for the missing trifecta, which he had bet in his father's absence.
 In the end, Sully decides to remain in North Bath because of his family obligations.